stephenpaynter/Ansible/variables.md

 >#### Good practice
 >my_variable = "value"

+>May be worth setting standarsd for initial variable declaration and set_fact.
+If a variable is set using set_fact then it could start with and underscore.
+>This would donote a varibale is being set within a play and not gathered from a play
 >Consistency is key, so choose a naming convention and apply it consistently throughout your playbooks.

 >#### Variable Declaration: